 An Icosahedron is a 3D shape that has 20 faces.
 The name comes from the Greek word eikosi, meaning ‘twenty’, and hedra, meaning ‘seat’.
-Depending on whether the icosahedron is regular or irregular, it can have symmetric with each of the 20 sides being the same shape and size, or asymmetric with each side being a different shape.
+Depending on whether the icosahedron is regular or irregular, it can be symmetric with each of the 20 sides being the same shape and size, or asymmetric with each side being a different shape.
 This makes icosahedrons really quite fun to play with!
+If you use paper plates to craft the icosahedron you can aim for a symmetric one to not over complicate things.

-Building an icosahedron is a fantastic activity for children to develop their understanding of the differences between 2D and 3D shapes, and releases their creativity when it comes to decorating the paper plates.
-Creating patterns, making hand prints or simply drawing beautiful things on the paper plates is a lot of fun.
+Making an icosahedron out of paper plates is a fantastic activity for children to develop their understanding of the differences between 2D and 3D shapes, and releases their creativity when it comes to decorating the paper plates.
+Creating patterns, making hand prints (check out our animal hand prints page and create a very special safari icosahedron!) or simply drawing beautiful things on the paper plates is a lot of fun.
 Folding the plates, or even helping to fold, a good hand-eye coordination exercise.
 And talking about shapes in everyday life is a great introduction to geometry.

 Oh, and putting 20 paper plates together to make a 3D shape makes for a BIG sculpture!